 It is essential to take a rest after an accident to recover physically and mentally from the trauma.
 But, when a person is involved in a traumatic accident, there are often many different parties one has to deal with, such as the insurance agency, doctors, police, and others.

 While a person should focus on recovering, dealing with these things can take a toll on your mental health and cause stress.
-This is where you must consider hiring a personal injury attorney.
+This is where you must consider hiring competent personal injury attorneys.

 A personal injury lawyer helps their clients to seek compensation and deal with insurance agencies after their accident.
 The lawyers work in your best interest to get you the compensation you deserve for any injuries, loss of wages, medical treatment, and trauma.